Our History

 Edward Elgar at Hereford Cathedral in 1933

 A cornerstone of the Three Choirs Festival has always been its commitment to new music.
 Over its 300-year history, it has hosted the premieres of significant works by composers such as Edward Elgar, Arthur Sullivan, Samuel Coleridge-Taylor, Hubert Parry, Ethel Smyth, Ralph Vaughan Williams, Frederick Delius, and Camille Saint-Saëns.
-This tradition continues with contemporary composers like Judith Weir, Judith Bingham, James MacMillan, and Cheryl Frances Hoad, many of whom have conducted their own premieres at the festival.
+This tradition continues with contemporary composers like Judith Weir, Judith Bingham, James MacMillan, and Cheryl Frances Hoad, many of whom have conducted their own premieres at the Festival.
+In 2025, a new Associate Composer Scheme was introduced, with Gavin Higgins as the inaugural Associate Composer.

-The festival has welcomed numerous celebrated composers, conductors, and soloists throughout its history, solidifying its place on the international musical stage.
-Royal connections have also been a part of the festival's story, with regular visits and patronage since King George III attended a performance of Messiah in 1788.
+The Three Choirs Festival has welcomed numerous celebrated composers, conductors, and soloists throughout its history, solidifying its place on the international musical stage.
+Royal connections have also been a part of the Festival's story, with regular visits and patronage since King George III attended a performance of Messiah in 1788.
+We are proud that His Majesty King Charles III is the Festival’s Royal Patron and His Royal Highness The Duke of Gloucester is Festival President.